top of page

 Searching system

-The lo-fi prototype is valuable at the early stages of product development because it helps validate the overall product design direction (whether your design works for your user or not).
+• A lo-fi prototype contains only the bare essential elements of design.
+It’s valuable at the early stages of product development because it helps determine if the product design direction does or doesn’t work for your user.

-At this step you need to understand how your solution performs for your user.
+At this step you need to understand how your web design’s architecture performs for your user.
 You can apply a few different methods:

 Tree testing

 Tree testing shows product designers if the names selected for the site's categories are understandable to their visitors.
 Participants are asked to navigate through a website using only link names, and product designers measure the number of errors.
-When content is organized in a human-centered manner, the total number of errors will be minimal.
+As long as the content is organized intuitively, there will be few errors.

 Usability testing